What would you like to know more about?

 Remove from or Moving to a Household

-We don't recommend leaving deceased individuals in a Household with active members, as this can have negative effects in different areas of Platform.
+We recommend removing deceased people from a household with active members.
 Here are some tips when making a decision:

-• If the deceased individual is the last person in their Household, leave them in it to maintain their last known address.
+• If the deceased person is the last person in their household, leave them in it to maintain their last known address.
 Do not select Remove From Household.

-• If the deceased individual is not the last one in their Household, remove them.
+• If the deceased person is not the last one in their household, remove them.
 Select Remove From Household.
-Otherwise, they'll continue to show up in places like label reports and in Check-In.
+Otherwise, they'll continue to show up in places like label reports and check-in.

-• If you remove deceased individuals from their Household and they still have donations, the Standard Statement Routine creates a Household for them.
+• If you remove deceased people from their household and they still have donations, the Standard Statement routine creates a household for them.

-• Select Move to Separate Household — If the deceased individual is not the last one in their Household but you need to maintain their Household Name and Congregation, move them to a separate Household.
+• If the deceased person is not the last one in their household but you need to maintain their household name and congregation, select Move to Separate Household and move them to a separate household.

-• This option is not available if the selected individual is the only person in the Household.
+• This option is only available if the selected individual is not the only person in the household.

-• This option is useful for Catholic organizations that need deceased individuals to remain in Households to ensure they stay in their parish of registration.
+• This option is useful for Catholic organizations that need deceased people to remain in households to ensure they stay in their parish of registration.

 Reversing the Changes

-Did you click Save too soon?
+Did you save too soon?
 Or mark the wrong John Smith as deceased?
 Don't worry!
-The Audit Log saves all changes, and you can manually reverse them.
+The audit log saves all changes, and you can manually reverse them.
 Run the User Audit Log Detail report to determine which records the tool updated.
-A SPoC can contact Support if assistance is needed.
+A SPoC can contact Support if you need assistance.